bclins/bclins.github.io/spring24/math111/notes.md

 ### Day 5 Notes

-Today we talked about **orders of magnitude** and **logarithmic scales**.
-We began by reviewing **scientific notation** and the **metric system**.
+Today we talked about orders of magnitude.
+For any number, its **order of magnitude** is the exponent of the nearest power of 10.
+For example, 783 is closest to 1,000 which is $10^3$, so the order of magnitude of 783 is 3.
+We also briefly reviewed **scientific notation** and the **metric system**.
 We did this workshop.

 * **Workshop:** [Orders of Magnitude](Workshops/OrdersOfMagnitude.pdf)

-After that, we talked about logarithmic scales which are number lines where the numbers are spaced so that each step represents multiplication/division by a fixed amount.
+After that, we talked about **logarithmic scales** which are number lines where the numbers are spaced so that each step represents multiplication/division instead of addition/subtraction.
 We did this workshop

 * **Workshop:** [Logarithmic Scales](Workshops/LogScale.pdf)